animotto/ta-hackers/README.md

 This tool provides a sandbox for researching of the network API of the Hackers mobile game, originally developed by Trickster Arts

 ## Disclaimer
 This project is for research purposes only.
 All source code is provided as is.
-I don't condone of cheating in this game, you act at your own risk.
+I don't condone of exploiting vulnerabilities or cheating in this game, you act at your own risk.

 ## Sandbox
 It uses my [sandbox-ruby](https://github.com/animotto/sandbox-ruby) gem